foxbunny/react-dib-pattern/README.md

 It is common that in an otherwise declarative application based around the React state we need to do something imperative.
 For instance, we may need to interactive with native imperative interfaces like the `HTMLMediaElement` API.
-Usually, in React applications, the `useEffect` hook is used to embed the imperative code within the component.
+Usually, in React applications, the `useEffect` and `useRef` hooks are used to embed the imperative code within the otherwise declarative component.
 This unnatural mix of imperative and declarative, however, creates additional complexity (the tension between the two worlds, boilerplate code, etc.).

 ## The solution